ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/kafka-table-engine.md

 FORMAT JsonEachRow;
 ```

-Should you insert into the original github topic, created as part of [Kafka to ClickHouse](#kafka-to-clickhouse), documents will magically appear in the “github_clickhouse” topic.
+Should you insert into the original github topic, created as part of [Kafka to ClickHouse](#kafka-to-clickhouse), documents will magically appear in the "github_clickhouse" topic.
 Confirm this with native Kafka tooling.
 For example, below, we insert 100 rows onto the github topic using [kcat](https://github.com/edenhill/kcat) for a Confluent Cloud hosted topic:

 ```sql
 head -n 10 github_all_columns.ndjson |